sofiabelen/sofiabelen.github.io/content/blog/my-journey-home-is-to-a-place-ive-never-been/index.md

 With time, however, that same weight I mentioned earlier so innately tied to the immigrant experience grew heavier and heavier.
 It was my husband who first felt weary of this burden, and identified its source.
 After many late night talks, we decided it was time to reconstruct those galleys.

 It wasn't easy, these types of entreprise never really are.
 So much is at stake, a stable present and future, and so much effort is needed.
 But we knew it was the right choice.

+## Vising the Underworld

+> MIDWAY upon the journey of our life
+> I found myself within a forest dark,
+> For the straightforward pathway had been lost.

+I am not Dante, but I have, like every human being, gone to bed and wondered what the hell I'm doing with my life.
+Am I doing this right?
+There most likely is no one answer, but for me, it's in the simplest of moments that I've come to find true meaning.
+These are the moments that give everything else meaning, and they usually involve friends and family.
+Why then wouldn't I prioritize these relationships, these moments?

+For me, a trip to the underworld symbolizes thinking about what would truly matter to me on my deathbed, just because the thought experiment gives a different perspective.
+The Death of Ivan Ilyich was a very reflective read for me in this regard, which I explore more deeply on this [post](https://sofiabelen.github.io/literature/my-emotional-response-to-ivan-iliych/).

+I've done much introspective work throughout these last couple of years, which has helped me redefine priorities and, perhaps most importantly, free myself from old narratives and fears that had been holding me back from experiences that truly matter.
+All of this vital in realizing what the next step should be.

 ## Arriving in Latium